cveryskys/Bot-Setup-py-/README.md

 # DON'T USE UNLESS YK PYTHON :SOB:

-Unsure u have the following ;
+Ensure u have the following ;

 a folder named commands (u will store all ur slash commands there lmfao)